 Please note, programmes details are developing and can be subject to change.

-Graduate Foundation in Law Programme Part-time: 40-week
+Graduate Diploma in Law Part-time: 40-week

 The 40 -week course is considered part-time, as you will be learning on average for 20 hours a week.